MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/content-management-views-configuration-manager.md

 ### v_SMS_DistributionPointGroup

 Lists all distribution point groups in the site hierarchy by **GroupID**.
 Contains the name of the distribution point group, who created it and when, the number of distribution points in the group and more.
-It is unlikely that this view will be joined to other views.
+It's unlikely that this view will be joined to other views.

 ## See Also